-Relocating into a new apartment building at school can be a very hectic time.
+Relocating into a new apartment building at school or student accommodation can be a very hectic time.
 It’s a big change that can be mind-boggling.
 Combine that with getting off to a good academic start and making new friends, and you’re pretty much setting yourself up for a nervous breakdown!
 So, how do you get ready for the move?
 Pretty simple.
 A moving checklist.

 The stress of relocating can mold your mind into a pretzel, and cause you to overlook some things.
 Trying to recall everything you need to get done, from furniture shipping to setting up the Wi-Fi, can be almost unmanageable, which is why it’s vital to be proactive.
 With a complete, printable student moving checklist your move will be simple and stress-free.
 If you’re looking for a more standard checklist, check out our moving home checklist.